Money Calculator

 Every salaried Indian with a Section 80C budget faces the same question: PPF or ELSS?
 Both qualify for the same ₹1.5 lakh annual deduction, but they are fundamentally different instruments with very different outcomes over 15+ years.

-PPF offers a guaranteed 7.1% return with zero tax at any stage — no risk, no volatility, no decisions after the initial investment.
-ELSS invests in equity markets and has historically returned 11–15% CAGR over 10+ years — but with market risk, volatility, and LTCG tax at 10% on gains above ₹1 lakh per year.
-The right answer depends on your risk tolerance, time horizon, and what you'll actually do when markets fall 30%.
+PPF offers a guaranteed 7.1% return with zero tax at any stage - no risk, no volatility, no ongoing decisions after the initial investment.
+ELSS invests in equity markets and has historically returned 11–15% CAGR over 10+ years - but with market risk, volatility, and LTCG tax at 12.5% on gains above ₹1.25 lakh per year.
+The right choice depends on your risk tolerance, time horizon, and what you will actually do when markets fall 30%.

 The breakeven ELSS return - when does ELSS beat PPF?